 Redang Island is an island located on the eastern part of Peninsular Malaysia, off the coast of Trengganu state.
 It is known for their white sandy beaches, crystal clear waters and coral reefs, many of which lie close to the shore.

 There are two islands on the east coast of Malaysia that are popular among travellers: Redang and Perhentian.
 Redang is perceived as a destination for upmarket travellers because majority of the accommodation on the island are resorts whereas Perhentian is the favourite spot for backpackers.
 I have yet to visit Perhentian, in fact, this was my first visit to Redang and to the east coast of Malaysia.
 There is another island in between Redang and Perhentian called Lang Tengah, a quiet island consisting of only 3 hotels.
-As of now, Lang Tengah is still untouched by commercialism; let’s hope it stays this way for a long time to come.
+As of now, Lang Tengah is still untouched by commercialism; let’s hope it stays this way for a long time.

 Arriving in Kuala Trengganu